 When aggregating inspection of inbound traffic from the internet, what configurations are available and what are the key considerations?

-Have you ever wondered what configurations are available and what considerations exist when aggregating inspection of inbound traffic from the internet?
+Have you ever wondered what configurations are available and what key considerations exist when aggregating the inspection of inbound traffic from the internet?
 I have.

-Using Network Firewall with Transit Gateway or Cloud WAN to aggregate and inspect outbound traffic to the internet seems to be a fairly common configuration.
+Using Network Firewall with Transit Gateway or Cloud WAN to aggregate and inspect outbound traffic to the internet seems like a fairly common configuration.

-Let me think about why there are fewer examples and what configurations are possible.
+Let me think about why it comes up less often and what configurations are possible.

 - There are 2 patterns for inspecting inbound traffic from the internet with Network Firewall